 which is usually a percentage of compensation, and an interest credit

-based on a guaranteed rate or some recognized index like the 30 year
+based on a guaranteed fixed rate or some recognized index like the 30

-offer the employee the option of using the account balance to purchase
+required to offer the employee the option of using the account balance

-an annuity benefit, employees generally will take the cash balance and
+to purchase an annuity benefit, most employees will take the cash

-roll it over into an individual retirement account (unlike many
+balance and roll it over into an individual retirement account (unlike

-traditional defined benefit plans which do not offer lump sum payments
+in many traditional defined benefit plans which do not offer lump sum

-As in a traditional defined benefit plan, the employer in a cash
+As in a traditional defined benefit plan, the employer bears the

 determines the contribution to be made to the plan, which is the sum of